NESI ATTENDEE GUIDE - 2025

 Arrival

+Remember to wear your name button throughout the weekend.
+We don’t all know each other, and we always have first-timers.
 Ideally, everyone will be signed in by 5:00 pm.
 There will be an orientation meeting in the auditorium at 5:30.
-Please plan to arrive in time to attend.
-It's important.
-We'll be announcing any changes or additions to the information you were given, making introductions, welcoming first-timers, and taking questions.
+Please plan to attend.
+It’s important.
+We’ll be announcing any changes or additions to the information you were previously given, making introductions, welcoming first-timers, and taking questions.
 Dinner will be served at 6:00.

 Accommodations